Frederic A. Morgan: Public office

 Morgan was a member of the town board of supervisors, of which he was elected chairman in 1868 and re-elected in 1869.
 In 1870, he was elected to the 3rd Winnebago County Assembly district (the Towns of Black Wolf, Nekimi, Nepeuskin, Omro, Poygan, Rushford, and Utica) for the 24th Wisconsin Legislature as a Republican, with 1,142 votes, against 69 write-ins (Republican incumbent James H. Foster was running for the Wisconsin Senate, and there was no Democratic or third party nominee).
 Morgan was the youngest member of the Assembly during that session.
 He was assigned to the standing committees on the militia and on contingent expenditures.
 After the legislature was redistricted, most of the old 3rd Winnebago County district was assigned to a new 4th District, which would be represented in 1872 by Republican Alson Wood.
 Black Wolf and Omro remained in a drastically revised 3rd District, which would go to Democrat Nelson Beckwith.
 Morgan was not a candidate for either district.

+Personal life and family

+Frederic A. Morgan was the fourth of seven children born to Henry Culver Morgan and his wife Lurancy (née Swift).
+Henry C. Morgan came to Black Wolf, Wisconsin, with his brother, Charles, and had a successful lumber mill operating until the Panic of 1857.
+Charles Morgan served several years on the Winnebago County board and was twice an unsuccessful candidate for state legislature.

+Frederic's eldest brother was Charles Henry Morgan, who served as an officer in the 21st Wisconsin Infantry Regiment.
+After the war, Charles moved to Missouri and was subsequently elected to five terms in the United States House of Representatives.